Lecture No. XIII

 11. A very magnificent 5-stories golden monastery was dedicated to him by the king.
 Many more viharas were built in his honour.
 Nanabhivamsawas not a scholar but a practicing ascetic observing all dhutanga alone.
 He took up many lecturing duties at various pariyatti monasteries because of fame and work scholarships and teaching, monastic life prospered and scholarship flourished

-12. It was this time that Myamnar had to help Sri Lanka to revive Theravada Buddhism there.
-Particularly the bhikkhu ordination of kalyanisima preserved in Myanmar since the reign of king Dhammazedi (Upadampada) was re-introduced to Sri Lanka where the Buddhasasana waned due to the Protuguese and Tamils
+12. It was this time that Myamnar had to help Sri Lanka Myanmar since the reign of king Dhammazedi (Upadampada) was re-introduced to Sri Lanka

 16. King Bodawpaya was the great patron and supporter of Buddha sasana.
 Four large constructions were outstanding among his religious works such as 1) The large Pahtodawgyiat Mingun 2) the two gigantic lion statues at the cause way of that building 3) the largest bronze bell (90 tons) at the same place and 4) a water tank at Sagaingfor the supply of water for recluses residing in the Minwan hill ranges.
 He issued orders making his subject observe five moral precepts and forbade killing of big animals and consumption of intoxicants